pjc42/summarytools/README.md

 - **dataframe summaries** that facilitate data cleaning and firsthand evaluation

 It also aims at making R _a little easier_ to use for newcomers.
 With just a few lines of code, one can get a pretty good picture of the data at hand.

+For a vignette which complements this introduction, see http://rpubs.com/dcomtois/summarytools_vignette

 ### An example